grosser/gettext_i18n_rails/Readme.md

 #### Avoiding conflicts with other libraries

-The default function name is '__' to avoid conflicts with 'underscore.js' but you can instruct the javascript and coffeescript parser to look for a different function by redefining the js_gettext_function method in the gettext namespace in a file like:
+The default function name is 'window.__', to avoid conflicts with 'underscore.js'.
+If you want to alias the function to something else in your javascript you should also instruct the javascript and coffeescript parser to look for a different function when finding your translations:

 lib/tasks/gettext.rake: